 A!
 Dannassen ah im harnassen.

 Felin naeras angin ionn bîn!
-Grestathon gin am.
+Grestathon gin tared.

 Feel-I sorrow for you boy little!
-I will help you up.
+Help-will-I you to stand.

 Poe hardh/Po e·hardh